CARB-Compliant vs EPA-Compliant Catalytic Converters

 If you need a new catalytic converter, understanding if your vehicle requires a CARB-compliant converter or an EPA-compliant converter will help ensure that you get the right part.
 Follow these easy steps to determine which type of catalytic converter you need.

-If the repair is being made in the state of California or in the state of Colorado (Colorado beginning January 1, 2021), you must use a CARB-compliant aftermarket catalytic converter for all repairs.
+If the repair is being made in the state of California, Colorado or New York, you must use a CARB-compliant aftermarket catalytic converter for all repairs.
 This is true even if the vehicle was not certified as legal for sale in the state of California.
 Select the appropriate part as indicated in the published Walker® vehicle application data or catalog for your state.

 Confirm the Model Year